The science behind Body Mind Method™

 Relax Protocol™ pilot

-These findings are self-reported and preliminary.
+These findings are self-reported.
 They should not be interpreted as clinical treatment outcomes.

 Introduction

 Stress and physical tension are widespread challenges that impact productivity, comfort, and overall well-being.
-The Body Mind Relax Protocol™ program offers a science-based, 5-session solution through somatic practices, guided awareness, and educational insights.
+The Body Mind Relax Protocol™ is a 5-session applied program using slow somatic movement, guided awareness, and educational content to support perceived downshifting, body awareness, and detection/reduction of unnecessary tension.

 Methodology